 - Facilitate the inclusion of patients and families as central partners of their own care team.

 - Represent and advocate for the patient voice in decisions and future direction of Overlake.

-The group works toward these objectives by listening to patient and family needs and by educating employee liaisons on the Council, so they can serve as champions for patient and family centered care enterprise-wide.
-It also works by integrating our advisors into Overlake care and operations committees so the patient voice is present in meetings where planning conversations happen and where decisions are made about the design, delivery and evaluation of healthcare.
+The group works toward these objectives by listening to patient and family needs and by educating employee liaisons on the council, so they can serve as champions for patient- and family-centered care, enterprise-wide.
+It also works by integrating our advisers into Overlake care and operations committees so the patient voice is present in meetings where planning conversations happen and where decisions are made about the design, delivery and evaluation of healthcare.